Im-Rises/Chip8topia/README.md

 Major:

+- [ ] Correct the Xo-Chip games not working properly
 - [ ] Restarting a game when playing big xo-chip games will not reload the game from the start (we should reset memory and reload the game rom)

-- [ ] Correct the Xo-Chip games not working properly
-- [ ] Check which imgui window is very slow (probably the memory editor)
+Future:

 - [ ] Add audio
 - [ ] Add safe and unsafe code version (set the callback error in Core and Cpu, and Ppu, the call it on error) Create an error code when calling Core.clock(); if it returns 1 it means it needs a screen refresh if 2 its an